 Study Spaces: Group study rooms with a capacity of 2-6 people can be reserved online for a period of 3 hours.
 A quiet study room for individuals and open study spaces for individuals and groups are also available.

-Contact: Rachel Helbing, Librarian, UH Libraries rrhelbin@central.uh.edu; 713-743-5462, Health 2, Room 2221D.
-Please check website for updates.
+CONTACT: Rachel Helbing, Librarian, UH Libraries rrhelbin@central.uh.edu; 713-743-5462, Health 2, Room 2221D

-UH LIBRARIES
+UH Libraries